-Someone once said that “The eyes are useless when the mind is blind.”
+Someone once said that “the eyes are useless when the mind is blind.”
 If that is true, I think I’ve approached a lot of Thanksgivings with a dim view of my many real blessings.
 I don’t always have the awe and wonder that I should.
 I should be in awe of the simple amazing blessings in my life.
 I should be in awe of the astonishing things that I experience every day.

+So this year, I’m challenging myself to open my mind—and my eyes—to the power of the simple things and to the awe and wonder of the truly astonishing things in my life.
 Do you count your blessings?
 One way I’m trying to rewire my thinking about the blessings in my life is to consider what my life must look like through the lens of someone who has very little in the world.
-When I look at my daily life that way, my answers to these simple questions fill me with wonder and gratitude:
+When I look at my daily life that way, my answers to these simple questions fill me with wonder and gratitude.

 Did I sleep in a bed last night?
 Was I able to get out of bed today?